SISBID/Data-Visualization/README.md

 ### Day 1

-1. The grammar of graphics and ggplot2.
+1. The grammar of graphics and ggplot2 (Di).
-1. Multivariate plots for bioinformatics, using ggplot2 and GGally.
+1. Multivariate plots for bioinformatics, using ggplot2 and GGally (Di).

 ### Day 2

-1. Tidy data and tidying your messy data with tidyr.
+1. Tidy data and tidying your messy data with tidyr (Di).
-1. Data manipulation with dplyr, purrr and broom.
+1. Data manipulation with dplyr, purrr and broom (Heike).
-1. Logo plots for genome sequences and proteins.
+1. Logo plots for genome sequences and proteins (Heike).
-1. Genomic plots using ggbio.
+1. Genomic plots using ggbio (Di).

 ### Day 3

-1. Drawing lineage using ggenealogy
+1. Drawing lineage using ggenealogy (Di), networks (Heike)
-1. Interactive graphics using plotly, animint and ggvis.
+1. Interactive graphics using plotly, animint and ggvis (Di).
-1. Building interactive web apps with shiny.
+1. Building interactive web apps with shiny (Heike).
-1. Make your own shiny app.
+1. Make your own shiny app (Heike).

 ## Software list

-Install these and their dependencies
+RStudio, R and install these and their dependencies
+- devtools
 - ggplot2
+- tidyr
 - dplyr
-- tidyr
 - purrr
 - broom
 - GGally